tytydraco/yessleep/out/I_wanted_a_million_views_on_my_YouTube_video.md

-*You have broken the covenant.
-Pay the price or prepare for annihilation.*

-“Jay, I need to come clean about something,” I began with a rust-coated throat.
-“I don’t know how to –”

-“John, whatever you’re worried about, whatever mistake you made, we’ll get through it together, okay?”

-Jay was even more dashing now than on the day that I met him.
-He had golden-brown skin and an aquiline nose, caramel eyes and a firm jaw that set to rest any questions of character.
-Most beautiful of all were his lips of saturated mauve, with their smooth, sensual undulations.
-They were made to be kissed, those lips, and I still couldn't believe that they belonged to me.

-There were delicate lines etched around the corners of his almond eyes, testament to the brutal 9-9-6 hours that he put in at the law firm – put in for *us*, to better our prospects, to secure our future.
-I had absolutely no idea how to tell him how stupendously foolish I had been; how, seeking a shortcut, I contracted with an ancient evil and jeopardized everything that we had carefully built, imperiled our very souls.
+There were delicate lines etched around the corners of Jay's almond eyes, testament to the brutal 9-9-6 hours that he put in at the law firm – put in for *us*, to better our prospects, to secure our future.
+I had absolutely no idea how to tell him how stupendously foolish I had been; how, seeking a shortcut, I had contracted with an ancient evil and jeopardized everything that we had carefully built, imperiled our very souls.

 “Jay, it’s much worse than you could–”